alpinerum/final-project/readme.md

 The options menu in the main menu doesn't work.
 To change the difficulty, load the game and pause the game to access the settings to change the difficulty.

-Physics is kind of wonky, sometimes it works, sometimes it doesn't
+Physics is kind of wonky, sometimes it works, sometimes it doesn't.

+There is a bug when you lose and you quit to main menu, if you try playing it again the game freezes.